-The application process is two-pronged for all masters' applicants:
+The application process is two-pronged for all master's applicants:

-- 1. U.S. citizens should note the following instructions for application to the BSU Graduate School, while international students should contact the Rinker Center for International Programs. - 2.
+- 1. U.S. citizens should note the following instructions for application to the Ball State Graduate School, while international students should contact the Rinker Center for International Programs. - 2.
 All applicants (both U.S. and international) should note the instructions further below for what to send directly to the School of Music.

-See above if you are interested in an assistantship.
-All applicants must take placement tests in music history and theory as soon as is feasible (see above); contact the Graduate Secretary lelliott@bsu.edu.
+See the Financial Information section above if you are interested in an assistantship.
+All applicants must take placement tests in music history and theory as soon as is feasible (see further above); contact the Graduate Secretary lelliott@bsu.edu.